talissoncosta/fillout-ui/DEV_REPORT.md

 ## Custom Engineering Decisions

-### DropdownMenu with Custom Reference
+### DropdownMenu with Context Menu Trigger

 - Radix UI was my initial choice due to its great accessibility and structure.
-- However, Radix assumes that the **trigger and reference element are the same**, which conflicted with the requirement to have the icon trigger separate from the positioning anchor.
+- However, Radix assumes that the **trigger and reference element are the same**, which conflicted with the requirement to trigger the menu via right-click.
 - I rewrote the component using **Floating UI**, which allowed:
-  - A decoupled trigger and reference setup
+  - Custom context menu behavior using `onContextMenu`
+  - Visual-only three-dot icon without interaction
   - Correct positioning and keyboard accessibility (triggered via Command + Enter)

 This required more manual handling of accessibility features, but gave me the flexibility I needed to match the interaction spec.